Japan · duration itinerary

 Insider tips

-- ◆Consider purchasing a Kanazawa City Loop Bus day pass for convenient travel between major sites.
+- ◆Consider purchasing a Kanazawa City Loop Bus Pass for convenient travel between major attractions.

-- ◆Don't hesitate to try local specialties like Jibuni (duck stew) or gold leaf-infused treats.
+- ◆Don't hesitate to try local specialties beyond sushi, such as Jibuni (duck stew) and gold leaf-infused ice cream.

 Packing highlights